Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Introduction

 \section{Introduction}

 This paper investigates the convergence properties of the popular acceleration technique for fixed-point problems called Anderson acceleration (AA).
-The method, originally introduced by D.G.
-Anderson in the context of integral equations (\citeyear{anderson1965}), utilizes a history of prior iterates to accelerate the classical fixed-point iteration, aka the Picard iteration \citep{picard1890memoire}.
+The method, originally introduced by \cite{anderson1965} in the context of integral equations, utilizes a history of prior iterates to accelerate the classical fixed-point iteration, aka the Picard iteration \citep{picard1890memoire}.
 A brief history of the method, including its relationship to Pulay mixing, nonlinear GMRES, and quasi-Newton methods, can be found in the literature \citep{fang2009two,kelley2018numerical,potra2013characterization,pulay1980convergence}.
 A renewed interest in AA came about following the work of \cite{walker2011anderson} where they demonstrated the effectiveness of AA in numerous applications such as nonnegative matrix factorization and domain decomposition.
-Recently, AA has been employed in machine learning applications with some success \citep{geist2018anderson,shi2019regularized,sun2021damped}.
+Recently, AA, in various forms, has been studied in a myriad of settings and applied in numerous applications \citep{geist2018anderson,shi2019regularized,sun2021damped,zhang2020globally,brezinski2022shanks,bian2021anderson,bian2022anderson}.